IBM-Cloud/docs/services/mobileaccess/google-auth-web.md

 1. Retrieve token `tokenEndpoint`, `clientId`, and `secret` from service credentials, stored in the `VCAP_SERVICES` environment variable.

-	**Note:** If you used {{site.data.keyword.amashort}} before web support was added, you might not have a token endpoint in service credentials.
+	**Note:** If you used {{site.data.keyword.amashort}} before Web support was added, you might not have a token endpoint in service credentials.
 Instead, use the following URLs, depending on your Bluemix region:

 	US South: